Message From New Zealand Jewish Council to the President of FIANZ

 John Murray

-Former Moderator of the Presbyterian Church of Aotearoa New
+Former Moderator of the Presbyterian Church of Aotearoa New Zealand

 Message From Marg A. Coldham-Fussell In Support of the Muslim Community